 When you pick among the best places to live in San Francisco, it’s time to find the perfect school for your teenager, too.
-Moving with kids requires additional preparation to avoid relocation depression, and this is one of the most important aspects to pay attention to for every parent.
-So, before you get down to packing or hire San Francisco relocation experts to provide you with professional packing services, make sure you’ve taken care of your child’s education in the new city.
-You can use some tools to check how safe your neighborhood is, but what about schooling?
+Moving with kids requires additional preparation to avoid relocation depression and help them cope with moving stress, and this is one of the most important aspects to pay attention to for every parent.
+So, before you get down to packing tips and tricks for moving day and making a photo inventory, or hiring San Francisco relocation experts to provide you with professional packing services, make sure you’ve taken care of your child’s education in the new city.
+After that, you can start thinking about transporting your car across the country and opt for auto shipping services as well.
+You can use some tools to check how safe your neighborhood is before you start house-hunting, but what about schooling?
 Consider some of the following.

 This is a California Distinguished school with more than 2,000 students and a student-teacher ratio of 20:1.
 In 2018, it was placed among the top 2% of the top-ranked public schools in the country, according to US News & World Report.
 It provides students with college prep programs, as well as honors programs and services for Special Education.

 Lowell High – One of the Best in San Fran

 Here we come to the third-best magnet high school in California and one of the highest performing ones, one where the average graduation rate is 98%.
 It has been recognized as a California Distinguished School eight times so far.
 Naturally, competition here is quite fierce, and students have to prepare for a rigorous testing and college prep program.

 In George Washington, the focus is on a student as a lifelong learner who needs to learn how to think critically and how to reach their full potential eventually.
 The ultimate goal is to make each student capable of contributing to his community.
 There are also all kinds of organizations and clubs for students to participate in.
 The focus is on both top academic and ethical standards.